gla23/dynamic-labels/readme.md

 Are there downsides?

 - The options are not included within a Directus snapshot when transfered between projects.
 The is usually fine though as it's common though to make core data get transfered using any of the community solutions.

+# Installation

+Use the Directus Marketplace.

+To do: Make video of how to replace the admin settings method with the dynamic labels method

+# Bugs

+To get around a nasty issue (`[useStores]: The stores could not be found.`), the render sometimes fails for M2M fields.
+A refresh fixes the issue.

 # Technical notes